vlrprbttst/grunt-boilerplate/readme.md

 #Grunt Boilerplate for Web Designers and Front End Developers

-Read all about this boilerplate [http://valeriopierbattista.com/blog/grunt-boilerplate-for-front-end-developers-and-webdesigners]("in this blog post").
+Read all about this boilerplate [in this blog post](http://valeriopierbattista.com/blog/grunt-boilerplate-for-front-end-developers-and-webdesigners).

 ##Instructions